pupilfirst/wd201-scripts/html-form/use-csurf/README.md

 ## Text

-In this lesson we will look into how to secure our application against Cross site scripting attacks (XSS attacks).
+In this lesson, we will learn to secure our application against Cross site scripting attacks (XSS attacks).

 We prevent XSS attacks by making sure a unique token for a client session is being passed with every request (CSRF token).
 We use `csurf` package to add this capability to our express.js application.
 Let's first add it to our project.

 ```sh
 npm install csurf
 ```
-Next we need to use this package in our express.js application.
+Next, we need to use this package in our express.js application.
 Edit the `app.js` file to add the following content.

 ```js
 var csrf = require('csurf')